 Phase 2: Stokely Hall

-The second phase of the redevelopment plan will include Stokely Hall, which will house more than 700 residents in single and shared bedrooms with shared living spaces.
-This new hall will feature a dining facility and will be open to both male and female students.
+Stokely Hall opened in Spring of 2017, housing more than 700 residents in single and shared bedrooms with shared living spaces.
+This new hall features a dining facility and is open to both male and female students.
 The project accompanies other campus initiatives, including a 1,000-space parking garage and the expansion of Haslam field.

 Phase 3: West Campus Redevelopment